mixpanel/docs/pages/docs/features/sessions.md

 5. The user then waits 5 minutes and performs “Event D” at 12:10am.
 6. They do not perform any other events for 30 minutes, and the session ends.
 The time of "Session End" is the time of the last event performed at 12:10am.
 Therefore the session length for “Session 2” is 5 minutes.

-### Event Based Sessions
+### Event-Based Sessions

-An Event Based Session in Mixpanel is defined by an event you choose as the "Session Start" (such as "Login"), and an event you choose as the "Session End" (such as "Log Out").
+An Event-Based Session in Mixpanel is defined by an event you choose as the "Session Start" (such as "Login"), and an event you choose as the "Session End" (such as "Log Out").

 A single user can start multiple sessions.
 Those sessions can occur on the same day, or over several days, weeks, or months.
 As soon as a "Session End" event is performed, another session can begin with the occurrence of a new "Session Start" event.

-If you do not have clearly defined events that denote the beginning and end of a session, then a Timeout Based Session may be a better option for your project.
+If you haven't clearly defined events that denote the beginning and end of a session, then a Timeout-Based Session may be a better option for your project.

 Sessions are reset every 24 hours at midnight (according to your project timezone), so the maximum session length is 24 hours